gruns/furl/README.md

 easy.

-Furl is well tested, [Unlicensed](http://unlicense.org/) in the public domain, and supports both<br/>
+Furl is well tested, [Unlicensed](http://unlicense.org/) in the public domain, and supports<br/>
-Python 2 and 3.
+Python 2, Python 3, and PyPy.

 Code time: Query arguments are easy.
 Really easy.